zmrfzn/opentelemetry-auto-instrumentation-MLT/README.md

 app runs on PORT 3000

-4. Start the Open Telemetry collector with configuration file in the root directory
+4. Start the Open Telemetry collector with configuration file in the root directory.

+Add your New Relic INGEST license key by replacing the placeholder for the ENV VAR

 ```bash
 docker run -d \